kcskou/retailmenot-challenge/README.md

 #RetailMeNot challenge

-My proposed solution to the challenge posed by RetailMeNot, Inc. on a Mindsumo contest.
+My proposed solution to the challenge presented by RetailMeNot, Inc. on a Mindsumo contest.

 #Challenge prompt